© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Two bowl barrows 260m north of Chalk Hill Cottage; part of the Cow Common round barrow cemetery is a scheduled monument protected by Historic England under reference 1008194.
 View the official record →

-These two bowl barrows are a Bronze Age funerary monument located within the Cow Common round barrow cemetery near Chalk Hill Cottage in Gloucestershire.
+Two bowl barrows 260m north of Chalk Hill Cottage is a pair of prehistoric burial mounds forming part of the Cow Common round barrow cemetery in Gloucestershire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008194.

 Two bowl barrows 260m north of Chalk Hill Cottage; part of the Cow Common round barrow cemetery is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008194.